Exawind/exawind-manager/docs/index.rst

        amr-wind:
          spec: amr-wind@=main

 We can see that the Spack environment file ``spack.yaml`` was created for us with ``amr-wind`` listed as a develop spec.
+Note that the ``include.yaml`` is created by Spack-Manager, which contains the concatenated machine-specific configuration ``yaml`` files in a specifi hierarchy of precedence.
+This ``include.yaml`` is included in the ``spack.yaml`` file.
+This means the entire Spack configuration for the machine is generally contained within the Spack environment.

-Next we need to concretize this environment so Spack has a concrete list of exactly how it needs to build everything.
+Next we need to concretize this environment so Spack has a concrete list of exactly how it needs to build everything:

 .. code-block:: console